-- a.
-Access one of the websites noted in the "Background" section of this document - b.
-Following the video, facilitate discussion of mechanical engineering
+- Access one of the websites noted in the "Background" section of this document - b.
+Following the video, facilitate discussion of mechanical engineering c.
+Reinforce the need for team members to work together and communicate to complete the task

 5. Activity/Challenge